 Coroners may also choose to become certified as death investigators.
 Completion of the basic coroner training program in most states prepares individuals to pursue certification with recognized organizations, such as the American Board of Medicolegal Death Investigators, which provide basic registry certification and advanced board certification programs.
 Some states may require coroners to achieve certification during their elected term.

 Prior to becoming certified, most organizations require death investigators to accrue multiple hours of field experience.
 Upon meeting eligibility requirements, applicants must pass examinations that cover such topics as investigating deaths, maintaining legal standards, cooperating with law enforcement and handling job-related stress.
 After passing the exam, workers must keep their certification active by participating in continued education coursework and meeting all other recertification requirements.

 Coroner Education Requirements

 Since coroners are elected officials, each state has different educational requirements.
 As such, some states require coroners to be licensed and practicing physicians, meaning that educational requirements include an undergraduate degree, a Doctor of Medicine degree and completion of a residency program.
 Other states prefer coroners to have a background in law enforcement, which implies that coroner candidates complete an undergraduate degree related to criminal justice.
-As reported by Payscale.com, the 2013 median salary for a coroner is $48,990 annually.
-The U.S. Bureau of Labor Statistics reports that all compliance officers, including coroners, should have a projected job growth of 5%, which is slower than the national average, from 2012-2022.
+As reported by Payscale.com, the 2019 median salary for a coroner is $51,000 annually.
+The U.S. Bureau of Labor Statistics reports that all compliance officers, including coroners, should have a projected job growth of 6%, which is as fast as the national average, from 2018-2028.